 Sexual Assault Is a Big Deal.
 Especially in High School.

-The sexual assault allegations against a Supreme Court hopeful have been making headlines in every type of media, and it’s not just adults who are talking about the issue.
-Because the accusations involve the alleged assault of a teenage girl, young people—especially girls who may have been in similar situations or know someone who has—are paying attention and taking everything in.
+Another high-profile person being accused of sexual assault?
+Sadly it's nothing new, but these cases are getting more attention, and it’s not just adults who are talking about the issue.
+Because many of these sexual assault cases involve abuse against teenage girls, young people—especially girls who may have been in similar situations or know someone who has—are paying attention and taking everything in.

-“While the details of the allegation are graphic and disturbing, what is perhaps most disturbing, and in fact dangerous, is that many in the public eye are saying that even if these allegations are true, this type of behavior is not a big deal,” says Girl Scouts’ developmental psychologist Dr. Andrea Bastiani Archibald.
+“While the details of the allegations are graphic and disturbing, what is perhaps most disturbing, and in fact dangerous, is that many in the public eye continue to say that even if these allegations are true, this type of behavior is not a big deal,” says Girl Scouts’ developmental psychologist Dr. Andrea Bastiani Archibald.
 “This message that sexual assault is just a teenage indiscretion, that it’s akin to horseplay, or that it’s ‘normal behavior’ for adolescent boys is damaging not only to girls, but to all young people.”